GrinonBarrett/Taksidos/Placeholder Creature.md

 **Enkefalophage**: A kefalypor's hunger is not sated through typical means.
 It must consume brains to survive.
 Upon consuming the entirety of a creatures brain, it is considered to have received a number of food portions equal to its [Inte] bonus.
 If it consumes the brain of a sapient creature (such as a playable species), it instead is considered to have consumed food portions equal to that creature's [Inte] score.
 It does not benefit from eating the brain of a reanimated creature (such as undead) or another kefalypor.
 The kefalypor does not need to drink.
 If it consumes the brain of a creature afflicted by points of inebriation, it immediately gains those points of inebriataion.
 If the kefalypor conumes a number of servings beyond what it needs during a day equal to its [Inte] score, its [Inte] is permanently increased by 1.

 **Limited Senses**: The kefalypor has no sense of smell, taste, or hearing.
-It cannot receive stimuli from scents, tasts, or sounds in any capacity as a result (including illusory effects).
+It cannot receive stimuli from scents, tastes, or sounds in any capacity as a result (including illusory effects).

 **Eye Stalk**: Kefalypors have a single eye stalk.
 They can rotate their vision.
 This occurs when rotations would during the round.
 The kefalypor can rotate their vision during the same or different phases that they rotate their body.
 Their eye stalks may each only rotate up to 90 degrees left or right per phase.